vonfalk/storm-javavis/doc/02-Storm/04-Names.md

 Names
 ======

-Most things in the compiler has got a name.
+Most things in the compiler has a name.
 Therefore, it is good to know how name resolution works in the compiler.
 Storm provides ways to alter the way name lookups are performed on a case-by-case basis.
 Therefore, this section mostly describes the framework as well as the expected way to look up names.